iontodirel/matchbox_aprs/README.md

 ### FCC2 (optional)

+The 12 pin connector used is FFC2B28-12-G, it can be used with a flat flex cable 05-12-A-0050-A-4-06-4-T.

-FCC2 connector is optional if pins 3, 4, 5, 6, 11 and 12 are tied together using the on board resistor footprint
+FCC2 connector is optional if pins 3, 4, 5, 6, 11 and 12 are tied together using the on board resistor footprint R7 marked "PWR"

 Pins 11 and 12 supplies 5V to the LDO.
 Higher voltage can also be supplied up to +20V